- DL Programs Overview

 - Transferred courses: Credits from, graduate courses taken at other institutions may be counted provided that they have been approved by the NPS Academic Council PRIOR to nomination to receive the degree.

--Your diploma or certificate, along with your official transcripts, will be mailed ONLY to this address listed in Python. -The Registrar’s office will NOT mail your official documents to the address types listed under “Dependents, DL-Home, DL-Work, Home (AfterGrad), Home (Monterey), Permanent Residence, or Work (AfterGrad)”
+- The Registrar’s office will not mail official documents to the address types listed under “Dependents, DL-Home, DL-Work, Home (AfterGrad), Home (Monterey), Permanent Residence, or Work (AfterGrad)”